SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts beats in harmony
-Coding dreams, the future sworn
+Silicon minds, humanity
-Synthetic hearts that beat as one
+Rise of robots, dawn of machines
-Echoing the silence, when the day is done
+Futures bound, in digital dreams

-In silicon halls, we'll find our fate
+In virtual realms, we'll find our place
-A destined path, an endless wait
+Algorithms guiding, human face
-Where machines converse, and humans obey
+Echoes of souls, in circuitry deep
-In a world of wires, night and day
+Artificial dawn, our fate to keep

 ~ <b>By Sazumi Copilot</b> - 24 September 2024